abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 greed, anger, and delusion.
 Often when these defilements arise, the way we deal with them is through restraint.
 When we restrain the defilements it feels different than actually letting them go.
-With restraint, we continue to experience the defilement, it’s an undercurrent in the mind.
+With restraint, we continue to experience the defilement; it’s an undercurrent in the mind.
 By contrast, when we genuinely let something go, there is a feeling of being completely refreshed and replenished.
 There can be an experience in both the body and the mind of being filled with a clear, cool, pure